SarthakJaingit/SarthakJaingit.github.io/_projects/1_project.md

 ---
 layout: page
 title: Maximizing a Harvest An Affordable and Autonomous Rover
-description: An Affordable and Autonomous Rover (FAR) To Assist In Agricultural Production For Lower-Income Countries
+description: An affordable and autonomous Rover called the Farming Autonomous Rover (FAR) built to assist in agricultural production for lower-income countries
 img: assets/img/RoverScreenShotjan.png
 importance: 1
 category: work